MatheusHG/MatheusHG/README.md

 **I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.**

 - 📍 Campina Grande, Paraíba.
-- 👨🏻‍💻 Developer at Codex Junior Company.
+- 👨🏻‍💻 Software Developer at the Public Intelligence Laboratory.
 - 🎓 Graduating in Computer Science at the Federal University of Campina Grande.
-- 🌱 I’m currently learning **JavaScript, React, React Native, Node, Next**
+- 🌱 I’m currently learning **React, React Native, Node, Next, JavaScript** and **TypeScript**
 - 📫 How to reach me **mhenriique18@gmail.com**

 <br />